 As previously disclosed, on April 25, 2022, the Company received a Demand for Arbitration along with a Statement of Claim filed by Core IR with the American Arbitration Association seeking damages in the amount of approximately \$190,000.00 arising out of a marketing and consulting agreement.
 The Company filed its answer, affirmative defenses and counterclaims on May 16, 2022.
 By order of the arbitrator dated November 1, 2022, Core IR received permission to amend its Statement of Claim to increase its request for damages to \$257,545.63.
-The arbitration hearing commenced on March 20, 2023 and is currently continuing.
+The arbitration hearing commenced on March 20, 2023 and is currently scheduled to resume September 6, 2023.